BoukeHaarsma23/WattmanGTK/README.md

  * Python3-matplotlib
  * Python3-gi
  * A Radeon card which uses the AMDGPU kernel driver
+ * The kernel parameter amdgpu.ppfeaturemask=0xffffffff must be set.
 ## Usage
 The tool can be launched from the command line.
 Clone the repository and open a terminal in this folder.
 First make the wattman.py file executable by
 ```